 Consistent with the Affirmation of Commitments, this definition of Consumer is designed to focus on the interests of anyone or any entity taking the role of an Internet user or domain name registrant.

 The definition focuses not on the nature of an entity, but rather on the role they are playing by using the DNS to do resolutions or to register a domain name.
-Therefore, any entity takes can be regarded as a consumer, including individuals, businesses, governments, non-profits, etc. When any of these entities are also playing other roles with respect to the DNS – such as a registry operator or registrar – their interests are not relevant to this definition.
+Therefore, any entity can be regarded as a consumer, including individuals, businesses, governments, non-profits, etc. When any of these entities are also playing other roles with respect to the DNS – such as a registry operator or registrar – their interests are not relevant to this definition.

 Given the above definition of Consumer, the working group recommends these definitions for the key terms in the AOC and Board resolution:

-Consumer Trust refers to the confidence registrants and users can have in the consistency of name resolution and the degree of confidence among registrants and users that a TLD registry operator is fulfilling its proposed purpose and is complying with ICANN policies and applicable national laws.
+Consumer Trust refers to the confidence consumers have in the consistency of name resolution (from registrar to registry) and their confidence that a TLD registry operator is fulfilling its proposed purpose and is complying with ICANN policies and applicable national laws.

-Consumer Choice is evident in the range of options available to registrants and users for domain scripts and languages, and for TLDs that offer choices as to the proposed purpose and integrity of their domain name registrants.
+Consumer Choice is evident in the range of options available to consumers for domain scripts and languages, and for TLDs that offer choices as to the proposed purpose and integrity of their domain name registrants.

 Competition is evident in the quantity and diversity of gTLDs, TLD registry operators, and registrars.